The most ultimate from the Muscles from Brussels – Jean Claude Van Damme!

 Buy Van Damme Movies Online

 In honor of one of the most ultimate greats, we salute Jean-Claude Van Damme for all his masterpieces.
-If you have another flick to mention, or how you’d make your Top 10, let us know in the comments or on our Facebook page!
+If you have another flick to mention, or how you’d make your Top 10, let us know in the comments!